ihinsdale/mean-local-auth/README.md

 How to configure:

+Instructions:
 On your local dev machine:

 fill out config.json
 also complete all and mongoservers files in /group_vars

 run ansible playbook

+Other comments:
+Note if you wish to keep group_vars files in version control but their contents private, you can use ansible-vault to encrypt them